Guidelines on videoconference and teleconference Meetings

 - Recordings are subject to the Freedom of Information and Protection of Privacy Act (FIPPA), as well as University policies and guidelines.

-- Recordings may only be used for the purpose for which they were obtained or compiled.
+- Recordings may only be used for the purpose for which they were obtained or compiled, as described in the notice of recording.

 - Committee chairs and secretaries planning to record their committee meetings should review the Recordkeeping guidelines for University committees.